How Long Does a Furnace Last? (7 Warning Signs)

 | Repair cost exceeds 30% of new system | ❌ | ✅ |

 If your system checks two or more boxes in the replacement column, it’s time to start gathering estimates.
+Reaching out to reliable furnace replacement specialists for these quotes will give you a clear, honest picture of your options without any high-pressure sales tactics.

 How to Maximize Your Furnace Lifespan